API Keys

 2. Setting API keys in your Python code

-Alternatively, you can directly set your API keys in your Python script before importing any EDSL objects.
+Alternatively, you can directly set your API keys in your Python script before importing any EDSL objects using the template below.
 This method stores the keys in your system’s memory only for the duration of the session:

 import os